jjmerri/newCryptoNotifier/README.md

 # newCryptoNotification
-new_crypto_checker.py checks a GDAX and Coinbase API endpoints for various new cryptos and sends notifications when it finds one.
+new_crypto_checker.py checks GDAX and Coinbase API endpoints for various new cryptos and sends notifications when it finds one.